Financial Freedom 1 (July 2019)

 "The Financial Freedom course changed my perspective on money and removed a lot of mental and emotional barriers I was having to taking control of my financial life, as well as providing me with a lot of practical information.
 Highly recommend!" - Kronda Adair

-You have two months to complete 30 lessons (about 30 minutes apiece).
+You have two months to complete 32 lessons (about 30-60 minutes apiece).
 You'll have support and accountability from other students in an online discussion board, as well as Douglas, the instructor.
 Unlike other PUGS courses, you can take this course at your own schedule, anywhere in the world.
 The class community is important, so be prepared to share and contribute on the online discussion board; it's where a lot of the learning comes from.
-This course has a money-back guarantee; if you finish it and did not think you got value, we will refund you 100%.
-Those who finish the course and have contributed generously to others will get 20% back of what they paid.
+This course has a money-back guarantee; if you finish it and after a few months, you haven’t moved substantially towards your financial goals, we’ll refund you 100%.
 Click here to learn more about the online course and for more details on how it works.

 Douglas Tsoi, JD, is the founder of PUGS.
 For twenty years, he worked as a lawyer, schoolteacher, and climate change activist, saving half of his salary and investing the rest.
-That earned him financial freedom at age 42 to do what he wants with his time, which includes (after soccer, napping, and traveling) helping people take control of their finances, make a plan, and live the life they truly want.
+That earned him financial freedom at age 42 to do what he wants with his time, which includes helping people take control of their finances, make a plan, and live the life they truly want (after soccer, napping, and traveling).